vanAken/CarND-Behavioral-Cloning-P3_VOLKER_VAN_AKEN/README.md

 One open question was: "Is that model general?"

-So i try a new track wich has nerver been traind before - the old mountain track.
+So i try a new track, which has nerver been trained before - the old mountain track.

-The result you can see here mountain.mp4.
+The result you can see here: mountain.mp4.